The Importance of Balanced Blood Sugar

 Because many of these symptoms are masked with more caffeine, reaching for convenient foods, and not prioritizing movement, blood sugar imbalances slowly build after years of this day-to-day routine and habit.

 The recommended normal glucose level range for someone without diabetes is 70-99 mg/dL.
-A high level of glucose (in the prediabetic stage) is 100-125 mg/dL.
+A high glucose level (in the prediabetic stage) is 100-125 mg/dL.
 People who are prediabetic have a 50% chance of developing type 2 diabetes within five to ten years, but there are steps to try and reverse diabetes actively.
 If fasting blood sugar levels exceed 126 mg/dL, it typically means a diabetes diagnosis will follow.

 Steps to Balancing Blood Sugar